Ihtishammehmood/Python/ML(Random Forest).md

 ### Model Efficiency check

-It is important to check the efficiency of model to see how it is performaing
+It is important to check the efficiency of model to see how it is performing

 ``````python
 from sklearn.metrics import accuracy_score
 from sklearn.metrics import classification_report